-- 100. The equality-of-treatment question appeared in the early moments of debate on the Misuse of Drugs Bill 1970 but it remained unanswered until recently.
-One excellent question was set forth by the then Home Secretary during the Bill's Second Reading: - "One young man said to me, 'You like whisky.
+- f.
+So as to Avoid Political Retribution - 101.
+The equality-of-treatment question appeared in the early moments of debate on the Misuse of Drugs Bill 1970 but it remained unanswered until recently.
+One excellent question was set forth by the then Home Secretary during the Bill's Second Reading:

+"One young man said to me, 'You like whisky.
 I like pot.
 Why can you have whisky while I cannot smoke pot?
 They are both mildly addictive, but they both do little harm when taken in small quantities.
 They both do great harm when taken in large quantities.
-Why is one prohibited and the other allowed?"". - 101.
-All of a sudden and with reckless precision, the SSHD finally declared the political answer: 'applying "our policy of prohibition" to alcohol and tobacco "would be unacceptable to the vast majority of those who use [alcohol and tobacco] responsibly". - g.
-Arbitrary and Unreasonable Government - 102.
-The four antecedent conditions, expressed in paragraph 98, are rooted in five critical factors: - 1) The Parliament has neither stated an explicit policy nor fixed any determining criteria to guide the SSHD's decision-making re drug control and classification under s2(5) of the Act; however, the ACMD exists to advise the SSHD on these matters. - 2) The SSHD has erroneously come to believe that the "policy of prohibition [is] reflected in the terms of the [Act]" and therefore that the Act permits only the medical and/or scientific use of controlled drugs. - 3) Until most recently, the ACMD held a longstanding erroneous belief that the Act permits only the medical and/or scientific use of controlled drugs. - 4) A significant portion of the electorate use alcohol and/or tobacco. - 5) Proscribing the enumerated activities re alcohol and/or tobacco would deny all meaningful use of alcohol and tobacco whilst costing votes and tax revenue. - 103.
+Why is one prohibited and the other allowed?"".

+- 102. All of a sudden and with reckless precision, the SSHD finally declared the political answer: 'applying "our policy of prohibition" to alcohol and tobacco "would be unacceptable to the vast majority of those who use [alcohol and tobacco] responsibly". - g.
+Arbitrary and Unreasonable Government - 103.
+The four antecedent conditions, expressed in paragraph 99, are rooted in five critical factors: - The Parliament has neither stated an explicit policy nor fixed any determining criteria to guide the SSHD's decision-making re drug control and classification under s2(5) of the Act; however, the ACMD exists to advise the SSHD on these matters. - 2) The SSHD has erroneously come to believe that the "policy of prohibition [is] reflected in the terms of the [Act]" and that therefore the Act permits only the medical and/or scientific use of controlled drugs. - 3) Until most recently, the ACMD held a longstanding erroneous belief that the Act permits only the medical and/or scientific use of controlled drugs. - 4) A significant portion of the electorate use alcohol and/or tobacco. - 5) Proscribing the enumerated activities re alcohol and/or tobacco would deny all meaningful use of alcohol and tobacco whilst costing votes and tax revenue. - 104.
 Re the first factor, whilst the ACMD can urge the SSHD to exercise the s2(5) power, the SSHD is not required to follow the ACMD's recommendations or advice.
-This leaves the matter of exercising the s2(5) power to the SSHD without standard or rule to be dealt with as the SSHD thinks fit, i.e. fettered only by Wednesbury, Padfield and the ultra vires doctrine. - 104.
-This lack of explicit standard or rule re the SSHD's decision-making under the Act allows the denial of Due Process to take root via the first pair of antecedent conditions articulated in paragraph 98.
-The remaining four critical factors offer a plausible explanation for the denial of Due Process under the first critical factor and the second pair of antecedent conditions; nevertheless, Parliament presumably did not intend to authorise abuses. - 105.
+This leaves the matter of exercising the s2(5) power to the SSHD without standard or rule to be dealt with as the SSHD thinks fit, i.e. fettered only by Wednesbury, Padfield and the ultra vires doctrine. - 105.
+This lack of explicit standard or rule re the SSHD's decision-making under the Act allows the denial of Due Process to take root via the first pair of antecedent conditions articulated in paragraph 99.
+The remaining four critical factors offer a plausible explanation for the denial of Due Process under the first critical factor and the second pair of antecedent conditions; nevertheless, Parliament presumably did not intend to authorise abuses. - 106.
 Accordingly, the decisions manifesting the inequalities of treatment under the Act must be anxiously scrutinised for their legality, rationality and fairness; but first, a few preliminaries.

-&lt;sup>24 Hansard HC Deb 16 July 1970 vol 803 col 1754
+&lt;sup>24 Hansard, HC Deb, Misuse of Drugs Bill 1970, 16 July 1970 Vol. 803 Col. 1754

-&lt;sup>25 27 September 2007 Home Office (2007) Response to Better Regulation Executive conjunct Cm 6941 (2006) page 24
+&lt;sup>25 Home Office (2007) Response to Better Regulation Executive 27 September 2007 conjunct Cm 6941 (2006) page 24